falkTX/Carla/INSTALL.md

 ## BUILD DEPENDENCIES

-The required build dependencies are: *(devel packages of these)*
+There are no required build dependencies.

- - PyQt4/5 (python3 version)
+But if you want the frontend (which is likely), you will need PyQt4/5 (python3 version)

-Optional for extra engine features:

  - libmagic (for auto-detection of binary types, needed for plugin-bridges)
  - liblo    (for OSC support)